Cloakworks-collective/shadow_warfare/README.md

 - **Purpose**: Registers a player in the game by building a city with default parameters.
 This function implicitly calls `defendCity` to deploy the city's initial defense army.
 - **Parameters**:
   - `_proof`: A byte array containing the zero-knowledge proof to verify the defense army's validity without revealing its composition.
-  - `defenseArmyHash`: A bytes32 hash representing the encrypted composition of the defense army, ensuring its secrecy.
+  - `_defenseArmyHash`: A bytes32 pedersen hash representing the encrypted composition of the defense army, ensuring its secrecy.
 - **Modifiers**: `canBuild` ensures that the conditions for building a city are met before execution.
 - **Visibility**: External, allowing it to be called from outside the contract.